andrewbaisden/dragonball-character-database/README.md

 1. Run the command `npm install` to install node_modules
 2. Run the command `npm run start` to start the REST API Server

+The backend server is running locally, on port 3000 http://localhost:3000/

 ## client folder

 1. Run the command `npm install` to install node_modules
 2. Run the command `npm run start` to start the app

+The client app is running locally, on port 5000 http://localhost:5000/

-There is an online demo version working here
+There is an online demo version of the app here https://dbz-database-client.herokuapp.com/